-- 27.10.1 Remote attendance at meetings of the council are permitted.
-Any member attending a meeting remotely (the "remote attendee") must be enabled to speak to and be heard by each other and to see and be seen by each other. - 27.10.2 The failure of any technological provision whether that leads to a partial or complete loss of contact between the remote attendees and those members in actual attendance during the meeting shall not invalidate any part of the deliberations or any vote taken.
+- 27.10.4 Members should be present (either in person or remotely) for the entirety of the introduction and debate on an item of business in order to vote.
+Those who attend a meeting remotely must have their cameras on and be visible onscreen in order to be recorded present at the meeting.
+If a member is not present for the whole of the introduction or debate on an item of business, they may be excluded from a vote on that item of business if, in the opinion of the chair, that member missed information or part of the debate that was material to the decision before Council. - 27.10.5 The failure of any technological provision whether that leads to a partial or complete loss of contact between the remote attendees and those members in actual attendance during the meeting shall not invalidate any part of the deliberations or any vote taken.
 The Chair may postpone the meeting if they deem that appropriate.